 This post now includes the color set-ups for almost all the braids shown in photos.
-Some additional color set-ups for square braids can be found in a more recent post (click here).
-If you have a favorite square or flat braid color pattern you would like to share (with full credit), please contact me!
-Check my Tutorials index for all my tutorials, and subscribe free at the top of my sidebar to be notified of new ones.
+Some additional color set-ups for square braids can be found in a more recent post (click here). (if you have a favorite square or flat braid color pattern you would like to share, I would love to post it here!)

 It’s really fun to try out different color patterns in a braid.
 A little 7-year old at one of our regular music campouts used to spend hours at our camp every day making 3-loop braids, and for each one the color combination was a big deal—she would pick it out quickly, but then dwell on, admire, and talk about it before, during and after the braiding process.

 It was very funny to listen to, because it was essentially no different from many of my own (more interior) monologues when I’m braiding…

 My square and flat braid tutorials don’t have much info about color patterning, so this post is an attempt to fill some of that in.

 I’ll show the color set-ups for some nice color patterns for square and flat braids, but mainly I want to explain how to set up the loops on your fingers to get any particular color order you want in your braid.

 (Skip straight to the loop/color order for square and flat (V-fell) braids here )

 Square, flat and 3/4-flat braids of 5 loops:

 (braiding moves are taught in the 5-loop tutorial).

 The first 3 braids in the photo below are square, flat and 3/4-flat, and are made with pink, pink, gray, white, black loops—in that order.
 It’s a circular, repeating order.
 You could also describe it as pink, gray, white, black, pink, or start with the white or the gray loop. (see set-up below)